Okay. So remember that time I wrote that post about How to Embrace Your New Postpartum Body?

 - Focus on your own journey.
 It will be different from everyone else’s.

-- Focus on nourishing your sweet little one.
+- Focus on nourishing your

 - Push the weight loss goals to the back burner for now.